Heritage Coast – not just a campsite!

 People like to know what to expect when they visit, and we always aspire to keep a consistently high standard for all our facilities.
 However, times change, and having always listened to what our customers suggest, as we head towards a semi-retirement (we enjoy what we do too much to fully stop), we’ve decided to make a few changes that will not only keep our regulars happy, but also tempt and welcome new guests.

-We will continue to offer a reduced number of non electric pitches, and of course extend a warm welcome to our regular Duke of Edinburgh Award scheme guests.
+We will continue to offer a reduced number of non electric and electric pitches, and of course extend a warm welcome to our regular Duke of Edinburgh Award scheme guests.

 But we also have EXCITING NEWS.

-They are currently being built and will be ready for our first guests in May 2023.
-You can be assured that they will be built and decorated to the highest standards; we cannot wait for you to see them and we will be updating this site with new pictures, as they are built.
+They are currently being built and will be ready for our first guests in August 2023.
+You can be assured that they have been built and decorated to the highest standards and we cannot wait for you to see them!

 For more information please email us here or call us on 01656 890399.